If you want to build an online shop on your WordPress site, you’ve probably looked into WooCommerce pricing.

 While the ecommerce plug-in’s basic tools are free, you can incur expenses for using additional features.
 Let’s explore the WooCommerce fees and weigh whether it’s the right tool for your small business.

 Is WooCommerce free?
 The good news is yes, for the basics.

 However, there are other factors to consider.

 Although WooCommerce is free, there are associated costs tied to using WordPress, including hosting and domain registration fees.
-(You also can buy a WordPress theme, though some themes are free.)
+Some extensions can be used for free.

 There are a number of hosting platforms that work well with WordPress, including HostGator, A2 Hosting, DreamHost and GoDaddy.